dangilman/pyHalo/README.rst

 Features
 --------

-- Quickly rendering full populations of dark matter subhalos and line of sight halos for gravitational lensing simulations
+- Quickly render full populations of dark matter subhalos and line of sight halos for gravitational lensing simulations.
+Implemented models currently include Cold and Warm Dark Matter, custom mass-concentration relations, and more.
 - Translte halo properties (mass, concentration, redshift, etc) into angular units for lensing computations with lenstronomy

 Credits